 In addition to data recorded during experiments, most investigators require the return of their processed samples.
-ADSEP cassettes return to Earth with or without the ADSEP facility, depending on user requirements and other requirements for sharing the ADSEP facility on subsequent increments.
-Operations
+ADSEP cassettes return to Earth with or without the ADSEP facility, depending on user requirements and other requirements for sharing the ADSEP facility on subsequent increments. ^ back to top

 - The ADvanced Space Experiment Processor (ADSEP) can be installed anywhere a middeck locker will fit and can be operated from the ground or on orbit.